coder-mike/microvium/doc/getting-started.md

 node host.js
 ```

-This starts a Node.js application which in turn runs the Microvium script.
+This starts a Node.js application which in turn runs the microvium script.
 The advantage of doing this is to provide a custom API to the script, using the power of Node.js to implement it.
 In this example, the API exposed to the script has the function `print` (but not `log` or anything else).

-The custom API can be used to facilitate preloading of necessary dependencies and data within the Microvium script itself, while running in a context that has access to database and file resources.
+The custom API can be used to facilitate preloading of necessary dependencies and data within the microvium script itself, while running in a context that has access to database and file resources.

 ## Making a Snapshot with the CLI

-A foundational principle in Microvium is the ability to snapshot.
-The Microvium implementation for microcontrollers has _no ability to parse source text_, since it is designed particularly for small MCUs with only a few kB of RAM or ROM, and no space to store source text or parsers, nor processing power to perform the parsing at runtime.
+A foundational principle in microvium is the ability to snapshot.
+The microvium implementation for microcontrollers has _no ability to parse source text_, since it is designed particularly for small MCUs with only a few kB of RAM or ROM, and no space to store source text or parsers, nor processing power to perform the parsing at runtime.

-The solution that Microvium employs is the ability to persist a _snapshot_ of a virtual machine which _already has all the source text parsed and loaded_, and any heavy initialization already completed, and then downloading this snapshot to the target microcontroller device to be resumed there (in a context where it no longer needs to perform any source code parsing).
+The solution that microvium employs is the ability to persist a _snapshot_ of a virtual machine which _already has all the source text parsed and loaded_, and any heavy initialization already completed, and then downloading this snapshot to the target microcontroller device to be resumed there (in a context where it no longer needs to perform any source code parsing).

 <!-- TODO: Insert graphic -->